Credit Reports, Scores & Alerts

 Before you apply for credit, check your credit report in advance

-This may indicate whether your application will be successful.
+This may help give you a better idea on whether your credit application could be successful.
 Often banks will include an application fee, so check your credit report first to help avoid these unnecessary charges.

 Avoid applying for credit when you don’t need it